valencik/mastersAPSC/documents/thesis/thesis.md

 This type of relationship would be necessary for keywords and selectors as well.

 As reported in the section [Data Preparation](#data-preparation), a JSON object was constructed for each entry in the NSR data.
-We create a database in MongoDB titled `masters`, this database will hold multiple collections.
+We create a database in MongoDB titled `masters`.
+This database will hold multiple collections.
 MongoDB collections store multiple documents.
 Each JSON object is a document in MongoDB terminology.
 To populate the MongoDB database, these JSON structures were flattened into a single file, and imported into a MongoDB collection using the [`mongoimport` tool](http://docs.mongodb.org/manual/reference/program/mongoimport/).